 Energy models and scenarios looking towards 2050 of 14 EU countries.

 Business strategies identifying current barriers and proposing solutions looking forward.

 Local and a European Heat Roadmap to help countries identify next steps and optimal solutions to decarbonise the heating sector.

 HRE4 plans to cover the 14 countries in the EU ranked largest by heat demand.
-This means that with these 14 countries, we will cover 85-90% of the heating and cooling demands in Europe; this means our results are hugely relevant for the EU level.
+This means that with these 14 countries, we will cover 85-90% of the heating and cooling demands in Europe, which makes the HRE4 results hugely relevant for the EU level.